TheMasterOfDisasters/SmolVLM/README.md

 ⚠️ **Note:** Maintained by an independent developer for ease-of-use.
 Not production-hardened — you may need extra work for critical deployments.

 ✅ **Offline Mode:** Supported — models can be pre-baked into the image or mounted from local storage.
+✅ **Minimal GPU Requirements:** Works on most modern NVIDIA GPUs with **at least 4GB VRAM** and CUDA support (Ampere or newer recommended).
+Lower VRAM cards may require using the 256M model variant.

 🤝 **Contributions Welcome:** Bug fixes, feature requests, and PRs are appreciated.